-13.11 REQUIREMENTS FOR A SUPERVISING SPEECH-LANGUAGE PATHOLOGIST disciplinary action against him or her.
+1. Must be licensed as a speech-language pathologist in the state of Arkansas and have two (2) years of full-time professional speech-language pathology experience, after completion of the paid professional experience (CFY).
+The Board reserves the right to decline or delay approval of registration if the licensed SLP has prior or pending disciplinary action against him or her.
 An individual with a provisional license may not supervise an assistant.
 However, an individual exempted from licensure under Ark.
-Code Ann. § 17-100-104, subsection 4 and who holds a Master's Degree in Speech-Language Pathology and a valid certificate/license issued by the Arkansas State Board of Education prior to August 1, 1997, shall not be required to procure ABESPA licensure in order to supervise speech-language pathology assistants and aides.
-Individuals who are issued initial speech-language pathology certification/licensure by the Arkansas State Board of Education (or Division of Elementary and Secondary Education) after August 1, 1997, shall be required to hold ABESPA licensure in order to supervise speech-language pathology assistants and aides.
+Code Ann. § 17-100-104, subsection 4 and who holds a Master's Degree in Speech-Language Pathology and a valid certificate/license issued by the Arkansas State Board of Education prior to August 1, 1997, shall not be required to procure ABESPA licensure in order to supervise speech-language pathology certification/licensure by the Arkansas State Board of Education of Education (or Division of Elementary and Secondary Education) after August 1, 1997, shall be required to hold ABESPA licensure in order to supervise speech-language pathology certification/licensure by the Arkansas State Board of Education initial speech-language pathology and Secondary Education) after August 1, 1997, shall be required to hold ABESPA licensure in order to supervise speech-language pathology and Secondary Education after August 1, 1997, shall be required to hold ABESPA licensure in order to supervise speech-language